Dicksonlab/MateBook/README.txt

 to batch jobs to cluster:

   1. the files must be stored on the labshare
-    (i.e. start with /Volumes on a mac, and /tier2 on linux)
+    (i.e. start with /Volumes on a mac, and /tier2 or /groups or /nobackup on linux)

   2. the project must be saved to the labshare